 Notice that the derivative of the mapping function, a'(j), indicates the density of agents in any given sector j.
-Thus, zero employment in a range of sectors would be represented by a flat segment of the a(j) mapping function in $\{j,a\}$ space.
+Thus, zero employment in a range of sectors would be represented by a flat segment of the a(j) mapping function in $\{j, a\}$ space.
 Part i) of the preceding lemma rules out the possibility of empty sectors if the wage schedule is everywhere less convex than the cost schedule for all agents and all sectors.
 By similar logic, a potential mass point in the distribution of agents across sectors would be represented by an infinite derivative of the a(j) function.
 Part iii) indicates that continuity in the $\ddot{w}(j)$ schedule is sufficient to rule out the possibility of mass points, thus ensuring that the mapping of agents to sectors is strictly assortive: higher ability agents self select into strictly higher j occupations.

-The sorting mechanism can best be illustrated by a pair of simple graphs.
+The sorting mechanism is easily illustrated by a pair of simple graphs.
 Figure 2 depicts the optimal sorting of agents to sectors as a function of the local wage schedule and the cost of education for each agent.
-We suppose for the sake of simplicity that the wage schedule is such that for every a there exists a unique optimal sectoral choice j, as depicted.
-Panel A illustrates agents' optimal sectoral choice according to the first order condition in (2.5).
-Notice that the second order condition requires that $\dot{w}(j)$ crosses $\dot{c}(j,a)$ from above at the optimal occupation, j(a).
-Further, the assumption that $\frac{\partial \dot{c}(j,a)}{\partial a} < 0$ ensures assortive matching of agents to sectors so that $j'(a) \geq 0$ .
-Panel B depicts the resulting mapping of agents to occupational sectors.
+Panel A illustrates agents' optimal sectoral choice according to the first order condition in (2.5); Panel B depicts the resulting mapping of agents to occupational sectors.